-Fire and EMS operations relies heavily on having the equipment and vehicles that support their mission and having that equipment reliable and functioning.
-Operations has a robust maintenance and replacement plan that is reflected in the in FY19 Operating and Capital Budgets.
+Fire and EMS operations relies heavily on equipment and vehicles that support their mission and having that equipment reliable and functioning.
+Operations has a robust maintenance and replacement plan that is reflected in the in FY20 Operating and Capital Budgets.
 Engines, Aerials, and Brush trucks should serve 10 years as front-line equipment and 5 years in reserve; Ambulances should serve 5 years as front-line equipment and 3 years in reserve.
 There is also a reserve requirement established to serve as back-up for the front-line equipment when in use or out of service for repairs or maintenance: One reserve for each single Engine, Aerial, and Brush Truck; then one for every two, two for every three, two for every five, and three for every six.
 Since the District has five front line engines/aerials then three reserve units should be maintained.

-The total projected spending for the Equipment and Vehicles project is \$2.67 million and the list of equipment included in the FY19 Capital Budget include:
+The total projected spending for the Equipment and Vehicles project is \$4.5 million and the list of equipment included in the FY20 Capital Budget include:

-• Quint Fire Apparatus - which is a five-function fire engine.
+- Quint Fire Apparatus which is a five-function fire engine.
 The five functions are: pump, water tank, fire hose, aerial device and ground ladders.
-This new equipment has an estimated \$1.24 million cost.
-The purchase will be financed through the dealer with payments estimated to begin in FY20.
+This new apparatus has an estimated \$1.38 million cost.
+The purchase of the quint will be financed with payments estimated to begin in FY20. - Two Engines to replace fleet engines at the end of their useful life.
+The cost for the two engines is budgeted at \$1.7 million.
+Equipment will also be needed and is budgeted at \$717,000 but will be paid with cash transferred from the General Fund.